 Advice for getting started

 Starting your own franchise is not a small feat, and certainly not something you’ll do overnight.
-While it can certainly be a business goal, it’s almost always never the first step.
+While it can be a business goal, it’s rarely the first step.

 For most operators, you’ll need a proof of concept before choosing to expand.
 Your first space is an opportunity to really lean in and figure out what works (and what doesn’t).
 If you’re just getting your space off the ground, we highly recommend optimizing your first coworking space before you expand.